mh-godot/godot-next/README.md

 ## How to Contribute

 ### Ideas
-If you have an idea for a node that you would like to have added to the repository, create a new Issue with the title "Node Proposal: [NODE NAME]".
+If you have an idea for a node that you would like to have added to the repository, create a new Issue.

 ### In Progress
 Work-in-progress nodes should be kept in forked repositories until completed.
 Feel free to edit the README file's Work In Progress section with a link to your repository's content.